Luke Breust

-Luke Breust (born 11 November 1990) is an Australian rules footballer who plays for the Hawthorn Football Club in the Australian Football League (AFL).
-Breust is widely regarded as one of the greatest and most consistent small forwards of his generation.
+Luke Breust (born 11 November 1990) is a retired Australian rules footballer who played for the Hawthorn Football Club in the Australian Football League (AFL) as a small forward.

 Early career

 Recruited from Temora, New South Wales, Breust played both rugby league and Australian rules football as a junior but turned his focus to Australian rules from age 14.
 Breust played football and basketball with Isaac Smith in Temora before the latter moved to Wagga Wagga when he was 13, with both ending up at Hawthorn where they played together in the 2013 AFL Grand Final.

 Before being drafted at the age of 18, Breust played as a member of the NSW/ACT Rams.
+He also played for the Sydney Swans reserves team.

 He was drafted by Hawthorn with selection 47 in the 2009 AFL Rookie Draft in December 2008.

 Breust fractured his left tibia during 2008, but after recovering from that injury he received an invitation to trial with the Hawks and was then selected in the draft.